jundalisay/superblist/content/en/research/descartes/world/chapter-15.md

-The planets and the comets that are in the heaven of our sun are made up of <!--  that are in the same heaven as the sun, knowing that the parts of the --> aethereal earth.
+The planets and the comets that are in our sun's territory are made up of earth-aether that can be so large as to resist the action of light.
-- This has parts <!-- of which they are composed are --> so large or so joined severally together that they can resist the action of light.
 - This is why they are made visible by the rays of the sun by reflection.
   - This is similar to opaque objects in our room being visible to us throught the rays of a lamp.